 In January 2012, 2014 and 2015 Creative Care was awarded funding through the National Endowment for the Arts for the Arts for All Kids program at All Children’s Hospital.
 Professional visual, dance, music, and literary artists are a valuable presence in the hospital and provide individual and group art experiences to pediatric patients, their families and hospital staff.

-At All Children’s Hospital the arts have a vital role to play with children.
 Children have unique emotional and developmental needs that can be supported by weaving creative expression into the healing environment.
 Artistic expression is a developmentally appropriate means of communication for children as it allows them to express thoughts and experiences in a non-threatening way.